bjorn-johansson/bjorn-johansson.github.io/_posts/2021-07-13-Into The Dungeons.markdown

 project-date: June 2021
 client: University Project
 category: Game Design & Programming
 description: A game made as part of a university course that was signed up for the Gotland Game Conference.
-We ended up winning the Innovation Award and placed 4th Best in Show. <a href="https://demonic-chicken-studios.itch.io/into-the-dungeons">Itch.io Page</a>
+We ended up winning the Innovation Award and placed 4th Best in Show. <br><a href="https://demonic-chicken-studios.itch.io/into-the-dungeons">Itch.io Page</a>
 ---